Platform

 Where It Started

 Only a few years ago, the best location-based marketing had to offer was designated market areas (DMA).
 Each of the 210 DMAs in the United States focuses on broad sections of the country.
-For more populated areas, like San Diego, the DMA is fairly focused and covers the main city and the nearby suburbs.
-However, in some areas, like the Salt Lake City DMA, it covers the entire state of Utah, some of northeastern Nevada, and even some of southwestern Wyoming.
+For more populated areas, like San Diego, the DMA is relatively focused and covers the main city and the nearby suburbs.
+However, in some places, like the Salt Lake City DMA, it covers the entire state of Utah, some of northeastern Nevada, and even some of southwestern Wyoming.

 In some areas, DMAs worked great.
 A small company or business could advertise to their local DMA and know they were targeting the right audience.